02 Oct Gather-ing

 Gathering was a craft commissioning project initiated by Somerset Art Works in partnership with The National Trust and curated by Craftspace.

 Four artists were commissioned to respond to Stoke-sub-Hamdon Priory site.
-Stewart Easton was lead artist in collaboration with the Quirky Quilters, musician Michael Tanner and sonic artist Gawain Hewitt.
+Stewart Easton, musician Michael Tanner and sonic artist Gawain Hewitt.
 Jacky Oliver, Helen Snell, Gillian Widden and poetry technologist Christopher Jelley were associate artists.
 Their creative responses make particular reference to the agricultural and religious use and history of the site.
 Visits to Somerset Archives, contact with local historians and interactions between artists helped to inform the work.
 The range of ideas, skills and materials exemplify making and thinking through contemporary craft.